justmiles/blog/source/_posts/Working-with-AWS-Parameter-Store.md

 tags:
 ---

-There are several very reliable key-value stores to choose from - [HashiCorp's Vault](https://www.vaultproject.io) is an honorable mention, but when  deploying applications in AWS I often lean of the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) as the de facto key-value repository.
+There are several very reliable key-value stores to choose from - [HashiCorp's Vault](https://www.vaultproject.io) is an honorable mention, but when deploying applications in AWS I often lean on the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) as the de facto key-value repository.
 It simplifies the process of storing, encrypting, and retrieving application data and does so in a secure enough manner to satisfy even the most persnickety security engineers.
 Data is encrypted using the [Key Management Service](https://aws.amazon.com/kms) and access is controlled via IAM.

 <!-- more -->